NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 $ rehash
 {{< /highlight >}}

-To verify whether our environment variables are in effects or not, we could either use `echo` or a compination of `env` and `grep` commands:
+To verify whether our environment variables are in effect or not, we could either use `echo` or a combination of `env` and `grep` commands:

 {{< highlight zsh >}}
 $ env | grep ANDROID_HOME